kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 Maputils basics
 ---------------

-Building small display utilities with :mod:`maputils` is easy.
-The complexity is usually in finding the right parameters (the Python keyword parameters in method and function calls) to achieve special effects.
+Building small display- and analysis utilities with :mod:`maputils` is easy.
+The complexity is usually in finding the right parameters in the right methods or functions to achieve special effects.
 The structure of a script to create a plot using :mod:`maputils` can be summarized with: